 VII.
 Compliance Determination

 A. BOD5 and TSS Effluent Limitations (Section IV.A.1.a).
-Compliance with the final effluent limitations for BOD5 and TSS required in WDR’s section IV.A.1.a shall be ascertained by grab samples.
-Compliance with effluent limitations required in WDR’s section IV.A.1.c for percent removal shall be calculated using the arithmetic mean of BOD5 and TSS in effluent samples collected over a monthly period as a percentage of the arithmetic mean of the values for influent samples collected at approximately the same times during the same period.
+Compliance with the final effluent limitations for BOD5 and TSS required in WDRs section IV.A.1.a shall be ascertained by grab samples.
+Compliance with effluent limitations required in WDRs section IV.A.1.c for percent removal shall be calculated using the arithmetic mean of BOD5 and TSS in effluent samples collected over a monthly period as a percentage of the arithmetic mean of the values for influent samples collected at approximately the same times during the same period.

 C. Total Coliform Organisms Effluent Limitations (Section IV.A.1.g).
 For each day that an effluent sample is collected and analyzed for total coliform organisms, the 7-day median shall be determined by calculating the median concentration of total coliform bacteria in the effluent utilizing the bacteriological results of the last 7 days.
 For example, if a sample is collected on a Wednesday, the result from that sampling event and all results from the previous 6 days (i.e., Tuesday, Monday, Sunday, Saturday, Friday, and Thursday) are used to calculate the 7-day median.
 If the 7-day median of total coliform organisms exceeds 23 MPN/100 mL, the Discharger will be considered out of compliance.